Rocky Mountain Elk g

 HOW LONG TO PHOTOGRAPH

-Exploring every detail of the vast and beautiful RMNP would take at least two full days.
+Exploring every detail of the vast and beautiful RMNP would take at least two days.
 However, given its sheer beauty and endless photography opportunities, most people spend several more days in this captivating location.

 HOW TO GET THERE